About me - image of me in the palace in Ferrera, done in Delauncy style

 The city seems to adhere strictly to a midday closing and there was little to do in the middle of the day but stroll around the streets and admire the architecture.
 There is much to admire.

 More than any other city in Italy, Vicenza was influenced by just one man: Andrea Palladio.
-He was born and lived in the city and was responsible for numerous magnificent palaces and masterful monuments.
+He was born in Padua in 1508 and lived in Vicenza for much of his life.
+He was responsible for numerous magnificent palaces and masterful monuments, including the Basilica Palladiana.

 Centre of Vicenza old town with the Bissara Tower; an insider tip of the best small Italian towns to visit in the north of Italy; photo by Johanschersten on pixabay